kurahaupo/termstandard-colors/TrueColour.md

 # True Color Detection

 There will be no reliable way to detect the `RGB` flag until the new release of terminfo/ncurses.
-S-Lang author added a check for `$COLORTERM` containing either `truecolor` or `24bit` (case sensitive).
+The S-Lang library checks for `$COLORTERM` containing either `truecolor` or `24bit` (case sensitive).
 In addition, [VTE](https://bugzilla.gnome.org/show_bug.cgi?id=754521), [Konsole](https://bugs.kde.org/show_bug.cgi?id=371919) and